Why Are My Calls Failing? Every Reason & Fix (2026)

 Why International Calls Fail

-STIR/SHAKEN Blocking: As of December 2025, 86% of large carrier calls carry STIR/SHAKEN authentication.
-International and VoIP calls often get lower attestation levels, causing them to be flagged or blocked.
+As of December 2025, 86% of large carrier calls carry STIR/SHAKEN authentication.
+International and VoIP calls often get lower attestation levels, causing terminating carriers to flag them as spam or block them outright.

-Carrier Restrictions: Many US carriers require international calling to be enabled on your account.
+Many US carriers require international calling to be enabled on your account.
+Without it, international numbers will fail silently.
+Check with your carrier or use a VoIP service as an alternative.

 VoIP Call Failures (Technical)